 The ICN is a worldwide network for competition authorities with the purpose of supporting the understanding of competition issues and the value of an effective competition policy.
 The work takes place in project form within the framework of various working groups.
 There are currently 5 working groups; cartels, mergers, unilateral conduct, agency effectiveness, and advocacy.

 In addition to representatives from competition authorities, additional non-governmental advisors also participate, such as advisors from industry and consumer organisations, researchers and practitioners.
 These advisors contribute voluntarily to the ICN’s work.
 This cooperation ensures a high quality of both discussions and written products.

-The Swedish Competition Authority has been appointed as a co-chair of the Advocacy Working Group for the period 2015-2018, together with the Competition Commission of Singapore and the Mexican Federal Economic Competition Commission (COFECE).
-The aim of the working group is to develop tools and recommendations to enhance the effectiveness of competition authorities’ advocacy activities and to promote the development of a good competition culture.
-The plan for the working group’s activities for the current period, along with long-term plans, can be found at the ICN’s website.
+The Swedish Competition Authority has been appointed as a co-chair of the Advocacy Working Group for the period 2018-2019, together with the US Department of Justice and the Canadian Competition Bureau.
+The aim of the working group is to identify key elements of a well-functioning competition agency and develop best practices for agency strategy, operations and procedures.

-In addition to organising stimulating teleconferences and seminars, the co-chairs are responsible for ensuring that the projects established in the 2017-2018 workplan are carried out.
-This year the Swedish Competition Authority is responsible for the project to update the ICN’s Market Studies Information Store, which is an online collection of market studies carried out by the ICN’s members.
+In addition to organising stimulating teleconferences and seminars, the co-chairs are responsible for ensuring that the projects established in the 2018-2019 workplan are carried out.
+This year the Swedish Competition Authority is responsible for a project to explore how organisational design can improve agency effectiveness.

 European Competition Authorities (ECA)